timfish/snekdown-docs/chapters/configuration.md

 format = "png"

 # the max width for the images.
-# if an image is larger than that it get's resized.
+# if an image is larger than that it gets resized.
 # (default: none)
 max_width = 700

 # the max width for the images.
-# if an image is larger than that it get's resized.
+# if an image is larger than that it gets resized.
 # (default: none)
 max_height = 500
 ```